 In some ways, the formation of interfaith groups represents an attempt to construct a “new cultural consensus” by building relationships of trust, understanding, respect, and cooperation among faith traditions and within local communities.
 Three different strategies attempt to form the basis for consensus.
 Some interfaith groups employ a social strategy which builds consensus by working together to resolve a social issue; other groups use a community strategy which directs cooperative energies toward making a specific local community a better and more moral place to live; and, still other groups focus on a strategy of dialogue which constructs consensus through discussion and understanding.
 Thus, interfaith groups use different strategies to move from mere diversity to a pluralism based upon shared commitments.
 Yet, at the same time, it can be argued that most interfaith groups have not faced the “new pluralism” which Hudson described, since most groups remain within the Judeo-Christian-Muslim tradition and find consensus as “People of the Book” who worship the God of Abraham.
 What can be affirmed is that if these interfaith groups are not planting the seeds of a “new cultural consensus,” they are at least preparing the soil from which a consensus may grow.
 In different ways, interfaith groups address the “unfinished business” which Hudson identified.

 Another way to approach the question uses the work of Robert Bellah.
 Bellah, citing the work of Richard Merelman, describes the key tension in American culture as a struggle between tight- and loose-boundedness.
 A tight-bounded culture maintains strict structures and moral norms, while a loose-bounded culture rejects strict moral norms and structures in favor of radical individualism and freedom.
-Bellah argues for a middle course but sees the greatest threat in the triumph and current movement of American culture toward loose-boundedness, which denies any place or relevance for structure religious communities.
+Bellah argues for a middle course but sees the greatest threat in the triumph and current movement of American culture toward loose-boundedness, which denies any place or relevance for structured religious communities.

 In many respects, Bellah identifies the engine that powers and drives the formation of interfaith groups.
 In interview after interview, the sources stated that the “enemy” was not the other faith communities, no matter how diverse or aggressive, but the real threat was a rising secular culture which gave no voice or relevance to religious faith.
-Faith itself becomes the thread that unifies the faith traditions in the face of a secular culture, and interfaith groups create a unified from for facing the “enemy”– secularization.
+Faith itself becomes the thread that unifies the faith traditions in the face of a secular culture, and interfaith groups create a unified front for facing the “enemy”– secularization.

 Yet, another question which may be asked arises from Douglas Jacobsen’s study of religious pluralism in colonial New Jersey: what kind of religious pluralism do interfaith groups represent?
 Jacobsen describes religious pluralism as external diversity that is internalized in which diversity is viewed as permanent and individuals define themselves in terms of others.
 Furthermore, Jacobsen distinguishes between “diffuse” and “focused” pluralism.
 “Diffuse” pluralism is pragmatic and private and occurs at the local level in which diverse faith communities compete in semi-cooperative manner.
 “Focused” pluralism is public and societal and has a unifying core of beliefs which represents a common civil faith.
 Using Jacobsen’s distinction, do interfaith groups represent “diffuse” or “focused” pluralism.
 It seems that most interfaith groups fall somewhere between the two types, since they have moved beyond the pragmatic level but, as discussed above, have not arrived at a common set of beliefs and values.
 Jacobsen’s distinction is helpful in identifying the movement within the interfaith groups from a “diffuse” toward a “focused” pluralism, even if it is unclear if interfaith groups and America culture will arrived at the “focused” point.